adamSkiffington96/Pinnacle/README.md

 ## Features

-- Light/dark mode toggle
+- Select blocks and push or pull them with your mouse
 - Live previews
-- Fullscreen mode
+- Lower blocks are under pressure and experience more friction
-- Cross platform
+- Reset the tower

 ## Snippets